Ditch the Copycats — Explore Kansai Like a Local

 1700991568 crowd of people walking at kuromon ichiba fish market

-For deeper immersion in Osaka’s food scene, a stroll through Kuromon Ichiba Market is a must.
+For deeper immersion in Osaka’s food scene, a stroll through Kuromon Ichiba Market is a must for anyone planning a trip to Japan.
 This lively market, a stone’s throw from Nipponbashi, has been a top destination for fresh seafood, fruits, and snacks for over a century.
 Sample grilled crab legs, sea urchin, and fruit-topped mochi, or simply soak up the sights and smells of Osaka’s daily culinary rhythm.

-Osaka’s history as an economic powerhouse has always revolved around food, from the bustling Dotonbori canal-side market days to today’s endless sea of restaurants and food stalls.
+Osaka’s history as an economic powerhouse has always revolved around food, from the bustling Dotonbori canal-side market days to today’s endless sea of restaurants and food stalls, making it one of the top things to do on your trip to Osaka.
 For more on how this heritage shaped the city’s world-famous cuisine, discover the full story behind the Kitchen of Japan.

 Experience Family-Friendly and Thrilling Attractions